-- Sell at day, sell at the night.
+- Sell at day, sell at night.
 Websites can help you sell 24×7 – even when you were sleeping.

 - Websites can help you compete with even the giants.
 By building a proper website, you are jumping directly to the business of the giant companies.
 No matter how bad you would do, you will feel valued.

-- Websites are a very impressive Show-off.
+- Websites are a very impressive show-off.
 What is better than showing off who you are?
 Create an about page and let the world know why you are important to the world?
 You can print your web-address on your business cards & posters to impress people even more.

-- As long as you remain creative, there are countless amazing stuffs you can do with a website.
+- As long as you remain creative, there are countless amazing things you can do with a website.
 You can start your own community or social network, share photos & videos, showcase your art and almost anything you can think of.